Eigenvalue Distributions of Reduced Density Matrices: Introduction

 We emphasize that the computed eigenvalue distributions can be directly used to infer distributions of R\'enyi and von Neumann entropies, both of which play a fundamental role in statistical physics and quantum information theory and are functions of the eigenvalues only.
 In particular, one can recover the average entropy of a subsystem \cite{lubkin78,page93}, which featured in an analysis of the black hole entropy paradox~\cite{page94,HaydenPreskill}.
 For applications to the study of quantum entanglement, see \autoref{physical applications}.

 From a mathematical perspective, the eigenvalue distributions that we compute are \emph{Duister\-maat--Heck\-man measures}, which are defined using the push-forward of the Liouville measure on a symplectic manifold along the moment map (see \autoref{notation} for the precise definition which we use in this article) \cite{heckman82,guilleminsternberg82b,guilleminsternberg84,guilleminlermansternberg88,guilleminlermansternberg96,guilleminprato90}.
 The support of such a measure is a moment polytope, which in our physical context is the solution to the one-body quantum marginal problem.
 We will work and establish our results in this more general symplectic setting, in similar spirit to the existing solution to the one-body quantum marginal problem \cite{berensteinsjamaar00,klyachko04}.
-We remark that, in particular, the one-body quantum marginal problem subsumes the well-known Horn's problem, which asks for the possible eigenvalues of the sum $A + B$ of two Hermitian matrices $A$, $B$ with fixed eigenvalues \cite{helmkerosenthal95,klyachko98,knutsontao99,fulton00,knutsontao01,knutsontaowoodward03}.
+We remark that, in particular, the one-body quantum marginal problem subsumes the well-known problem of determining the possible eigenvalues of the sum $A + B$ of two Hermitian matrices $A$, $B$ with fixed eigenvalues, which goes back at least to Weyl \cite{Weyl12,helmkerosenthal95,klyachko98,knutsontao99,fulton00,knutsontao01,knutsontaowoodward03}.
 The corresponding eigenvalue distribution for randomly-chosen matrices $A$ and $B$ has also been studied in the literature, and our methods allow us to recover the main results of \cite{dooleyrepkawildberger93} (\autoref{main theorem horn}); see also \cite{frumkingoldberger06} for a more concrete approach.
 However, one striking difference between existing approaches to the one-body quantum marginal problem and the corollary to our approach is that the subtleties associated with the non-Abelian nature of their solutions can be completely bypassed.
 For instance, their reliance upon cohomology of Schubert cycles, and the interplay of different Weyl groups and sub-tori that feature because of repeated use of the Hilbert--Mumford criterion, may be seen as incidental.
 The problem, even in the full generality of the symplectic setting, is at heart an Abelian one whose essential combinatorics is encoded in the maximal torus action together with taking finitely many explicit derivatives.
 Remarkably, this is more than philosophy, as it has real import for computation.